 A high-fiber diet is beneficial to a healthy gut.
 When you have a healthy gut, your body can absorb all the good nutrients you are feeding it.
 High-fiber foods also increase the good bacteria in your gut, which release substances in your body to soothe inflammation.
 High-fiber foods include beans, broccoli, berries, avocados, apples, and dried fruits.
 You will find the most fiber in unprocessed foods.

 Which Foods Worsen Inflammation?

 Not surprisingly, the foods that are generally thought to be bad for our health are foods that worsen inflammation.
 These foods usually include highly processed or sugary foods.
 When our diets are filled with inflammatory foods, our body can end up having chronic inflammation, which makes us tired, lethargic, and in overall poor health.

 Fried or Processed Foods

 Both fried and processed foods are loaded with trans fats.
 These trans fats are known to cause spikes in inflammation.
-Trans fats are especially harmful because they cause inflammation through your entire body.
+Trans fats are especially harmful because they cause inflammation throughout your entire body.

-Not only do sugary drinks and candy offer next to zero nutritional value, but the added sugars increase inflammation.
-People who eat a high sugar diet will have more inflammatory markers in their blood.
-The sugars in these products can actually cause the positive effects of omega-3s to lessen when eaten in excess.
+Not only do sugary drinks and candy offer next to zero nutritional value, but the added sugars also increase inflammation.
+People who eat a high-sugar diet will have more inflammatory markers in their blood.
+When eaten in excess, the sugars in these products can actually lessen the positive effects of omega-3s.

 Saturated and Trans Fats